- What is the PPAT® assessment and what is it designed to measure?

 - How does the PPAT assessment differ from other performance assessments?

-- The PPAT assessment facilitates the collaboration between teacher candidates, supervising instructors and the candidates' cooperating teachers.
+- The PPAT assessment facilitates the collaboration between candidates, supervising instructors and the candidates' cooperating teachers.

 - It provides candidates with formative feedback to guide their practice and to develop a professional growth plan that will follow them throughout their teaching career.